arskom/spyne/doc/source/manual/03_types.rst

 To integrate common transport and protocol behavior easily to Spyne, some common exceptions are defined in the :mode:`spyne.error` module.
-These are then hardwired to some common Http response codes to make a ``raise ResourceNotFoundError("resource_name")`` correspond return a HTTP 404.
+These are then hardwired to some common Http response codes so that e.g. raising a ``ResourceNotFoundError`` ends up setting the response code to 404.

-See the :func:`spyne.protocol.ProtocolBase.fault_to_http_response_code` to see which exceptions correspond to which return codes.
+You can look at the :func:`spyne.protocol.ProtocolBase.fault_to_http_response_code` to see which exceptions correspond to which return codes.
 This can be extended easily by subclassing your transport and overriding the ``fault_to_http_response_code`` function with your own version.

 Note that, while using an Exception sink to re-raise non-Fault based exceptions as ``InternalError``\s is recommended, it's not Spyne's default